liam2/liam2/doc/usersguide/source/processes.rst

 In this example, *isold* and *backfromoldage* are local variables.
 They can only be used in the procedure where they are defined.
-Because we are trying to use the local variable *isold* in another procedure in this example, LIAM 2 will refuse to run, complaining that *isold* is not defined.
+Because we are trying to use the local variable *isold* in another procedure in this example, LIAM2 will refuse to run, complaining that *isold* is not defined.

 Actions